“I highly recommend this place — everyone is really nice and they make sure you feel comfortable.”Google · Kimberly Manilla · Mar 2026

 How to Tell the Difference

 There's significant overlap in symptoms, which is why clinical examination and X-rays are often needed for a definitive answer.
+Our diagnostic services can quickly determine the type and severity of your injury.
 However, certain clues point in one direction or the other.

 Signs that favor a fracture: pain directly over the bone (mid-shaft) rather than the joint, visible deformity or abnormal angle, a cracking sound at the time of injury, pain that worsens when pressing directly on the bone, swelling that persists or worsens after 48 hours, and inability to bear weight on the toe during push-off.
 Subungual hematoma (bleeding under the toenail) also frequently accompanies fractures of the distal phalanx.